Founder’s Playbook

 Coalition Building

 In 2010, leaders across the aging field recognized a hard truth: policies and programs were not keeping pace with a rapidly diversifying older population.
 Seven national organizations came together to change that.
 Building a coalition required more than alignment—it required structure, identity, and strategy.
-This work laid the foundation for collective power
+This work laid the foundation for collective power.

+When the field isn’t built for the people it serves.
 New coalitions often form in response to gaps that individual organizations cannot address alone.
 In this case, older adults from historically marginalized communities were largely invisible in aging policy and practice.
 The challenge was not only representation, but credibility—creating a coalition that could speak with clarity and authority in complex federal and state arenas.

 “Robert Espinoza understood early on that opportunity in aging meant ensuring Black older adults had a voice in national conversations about policy and care.
 Through the Diverse Elders Coalition, he helped build a space where those perspectives could shape the future of aging in America.”

-Karyne Jones, President and Chief Executive Officer, National Caucus and Center on Black Aging, a nationally recognized nonprofit advancing policy, programs, and advocacy for Black older adults.
+— Karyne Jones, President and Chief Executive Officer, National Caucus and Center on Black Aging, a nationally recognized nonprofit advancing policy, programs, and advocacy for Black older adults.

 Meet the Founder